cortexrd/Knack-Toolkit-Library/README.md

     and returns the first view ID containing specific text in its title, with optional exact match.

--   **sortMenu**: Will sort the menus in alphabetical order when top-menu is opened.
+-   **sortMenu**: Will sort the sub-menus in alphabetical order.

 -   **sortUList**: Will sort any un-ordered list in alphabetical order.

 ### A note about knAPI

-While Inline editing is mandatory for PUT operations on a table, it may not be desirable to let users modify data manually.
+While Inline editing is mandatory for PUT (edit) operations on a table, it may not be desirable to let users modify data manually.
 You can disable these edits dynamically by adding the view title flag **NO_INLINE**.
 This allows the API calls to work properly, while disabling the mouse actions.

 ## Storage